projectsveltos/sveltos/docs/events/templating.md

 ### Instantiation Flow: Helm Charts

-In EventTrigger, the `spec.helmCharts` field defines which Helm charts should be applied when an event occurs.
+In EventTrigger definitions, the `spec.helmCharts` field specified which Helm charts should be applied when an event occurs.
 Each Helm chart entry can be defined in two ways.

 1. **Constant**: A fixed chart definition (e.g., chart name, repo, values, version).
 1. **Template**: A dynamic chart definition using Go templates, which are instantiated using data from the triggering cluster and/or event resource.

-When Helm chart fields (such as name, version, or values) are defined as templates, EventTrigger evaluates them at runtime using the cluster and resource metadata that triggered the event.
+When the Helm chart fields (such as name, version, or values) are defined as templates, EventTrigger evaluates them at runtime using the cluster and resource metadata that triggered the event.
 The resulting Helm chart specification is included in the generated Sveltos ClusterProfile, which uses these instantiated Helm chart definitions.

 !!!
 Example "Example: EventTrigger.spec.helmCharts"